Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Julian thought about that for a moment, then sighed, and nodded, and relaxed.
 "Alright...
 I guess we’d better get to bed ourselves, huh?
 Gonna be a long night with four little ones in the house."

 "A long week, I suspect."
 Allison nodded, and gently pushed Xiù off her lap.
-"Not like Marty and Adam are coming home tomorrow…"
+"Not like Marty and Adam are coming home tomorrow..."

 "We’ll give them as long as they need," Xiù said, firmly.